Skip to main content

 Dr Utsa Mukherjee Dr Utsa Mukherjee

-Email Dr Utsa Mukherjee Lecturer in Education
+Email Dr Utsa Mukherjee Senior Lecturer in Education

-I am a Lecturer in Education at Brunel University London.
+I am a Senior Lecturer in Education at Brunel University London.
 I am also the Director of Equality and Diversity in the Department.
 Prior to joining Brunel, I held various academic positions at University of Southampton, Birkbeck University of London and University of Roehampton.
 My research spans the disciplines of Sociology and Social Geography, with inter-connected research interests in the study of childhood and youth, social inequality, leisure and migration.
 My work across these thematic areas is guided by a commitment to social justice.
 I am interested in exploring and theorising the way social inequalities are reproduced across time and place, and the way structural inequalities mediate the lived experiences of minoritized subjects (such as racialised minority children in the UK and sexual minority youth in India).
 My first monograph Race, Class, Parenting and Children’s Leisure (Bristol University Press, 2023) was the runner-up of the British Sociological Association's Philip Abrams Memorial Prize 2024.
 My solo-edited volume Childhoods & Leisure was published in 2023 by Palgrave Macmillan.
 My next edited volume Debating Childhood Masculinities is due to come out in September 2024 from Emerald.
 I am the Associate Editor of two peer-reviewed international journals: Journal of Family Studies and Schole: A Journal for Recreation & Leisure Studies Education.
 I am also the Book Review editor of Sociological Forum and Children & Society.
 I am an editorial board member of the following peer-reviewed journals: British Journal of Sociology British Journal of Sociology of Education Sociology Compass Children & Society Sociological Forum Leisure Studies World Leisure Journal I am a Trustee of Academy of Social Sciences (the UK's national academy of academics, practitioners and learned societies in social science).
 I sit on the executive committee of Leisure Studies Association and I am currently an executive committee member cum Equality, Diversity and Inclusion (EDI) Officer of the Geographies of Children, Youth and Families Research Group of the Royal Geographical Society (with Institute of British Geographers).
 Within Brunel, I am a member of the Education, Identities and Society (EIS) research group within the Department of Education as well of the pan-university Centre for Global Lives and Centre for Health and Wellbeing Across the Lifecourse (CHWL).
 Utsa's research interests broadly centre around the following axes: Children's everyday lives with a particular focus on generational order, parenting strategies, and children's agency Intersection of race and class within parenting ideologies and family practices Reproduction of social inequalities in the context of leisure Critical race theory approaches to the study of childhood and parenting South Asia and global South Asian diaspora Critical sexuality studies Sociology of Childhood Sociology of Education Race, Ethnicity and Racism Social Class Migration and Transnationalism Leisure Studies I teach on a number of study blocks/modules across the BA Education programme and currently lead the following study blocks: ED1706 Education & Society ED1707 Study Skills and Methods of Enquiry ED3700 Education in Different Contexts

 • Prof Andrew Jones, Vice-Chancellor and President